peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

  allowed when decoding, and floating-point numbers are written out in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
+* `boolean getFloat64()`<br>
+ Gets a value indicating whether to encode floating-point numbers in a CBOR object in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
 * `boolean getResolveReferences()`<br>
  Gets a value indicating whether to resolve references to sharable objects and sharable strings in the process of decoding a CBOR object.